microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	identifier?: string;

 	/**
-	 * The result id of a previous response if provided.
+	 * The result ID of a previous response, if provided.
 	 */
 	previousResultId?: string;
 }